RetroDECK/ES-DE/THEMES.md

 * `size` - type: NORMALIZED_PAIR.
 Default is "1 0.2325"
 * `pos` - type: NORMALIZED_PAIR.
 Default is "0 0.38375".
 * `origin` - type: NORMALIZED_PAIR.
     - Where on the carousel `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the carousel exactly in the middle of the screen.
-If the "POSITION" and "SIZE" attributes are themable, "ORIGIN" is implied.
+If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
 * `color` - type: COLOR.
     - Controls the color of the carousel background.
     - Default is FFFFFFD8